Posts by Jeremy Burt

 KCAS-podcast-thumb_TWB-093 Podcasts

-Listen to podcast Podcast (The Weekly Bioanalysis) Eps #93: “Collaborating with Smaller, Scientific Partners to Accelerate Drug Development”
+Listen to podcast Podcast (The Weekly Bioanalysis) Eps #93: “Collaborating with Agile, Scientific Partners to Accelerate Drug Development”

 During episode #93 of The Weekly Bioanalysis, John and Dom welcome guest Chris Crean, founder/CEO of Xyzagen, who reflects on three decades in drug development and how the field has shifted from small molecules to today’s complex biologics, gene editing, and beyond.
 Chris explains how Xyzagen helps small, science-driven teams…